keu/docs/astro/python-sdk.md

 Most ETL use cases can be addressed by cross-sharing task outputs, as shown with the example of `@aql.transform`.

-If you need to perform a SQL operation that doesn't return a table but might require a table as an argument, you can use `@aql.run_raw_sql`.
+If you need to perform a SQL operation that doesn't return a table but might require a table as an argument, such as dropping or altering a table, you can use `@aql.run_raw_sql`.

 ```python
 @aql.run_raw_sql